Lifting the slab on the ground

 - Un French drain inadequate (crushed, negative slope, etc.) can also cause hydrostatic pressure under the slab.

-Articles "slab on ground"
+"Slab on ground" items

 - Crack in the slab on the ground